marcjulianschwarz/watchlib-wiki/Data Handeling/Data Handeling/Data Handeling.md

-watchlib feature two classes to handle most of the data loading and caching.
+watchlib features two classes to handle most of the data loading and caching.

 - [[DataLoader]]
 - [[CacheHandler]]